Hoglet/TimeIT-Server/README.md

 automatic time tracking and no idle detection.

 ## Building and running
-1) Download the source into a folder of choice
+1. Download the source into a folder of choice
-2) Open a terminal in source folder
+2. Open a terminal in source folder
-3a) Run following command in unix systems:
+3. Run following command:
-   ./gradlew run
+   1. Unix: ./gradlew run
-3b) Run following command in windows: gradlew run
+   2. Windows: gradlew run

-4) Start a browser and point it to http://localhost:8080/ Initial username and password: admin
+4. Start a browser and point it to http://localhost:8080/ Initial username and password: admin

 ## Choosing an alternate database backend